 This project aims to provide a simple and inexpensive real-time messaging channel to ComEd customers without requiring access to the internet, smartphones, computers or similar devices.

-This project is in Phase 3.
-Phase one tested the ability to connect a prototype paging device to the 152 MHz paging network and receive data from it.
+This project is in Phase Three.
+Phase One tested the ability to connect a prototype paging device to the 152 MHz paging network and receive data from it.
 A customer roundtable discussion was also conducted to validate the design of using a simple set of indicators on a fridge magnet to relay information to the customer.

-Phase three is testing devices in the homes of customers.
+Phase Three is testing devices in the homes of customers.
 Research will be designed to track energy and bill savings with additional measures for customer user experience with the device.
-Preparation for testing and device manufacturing will take place throughout 2021 with expected launch date near the end of the year.
+Preparation for testing and device manufacturing took place throughout 2021, and the launch of field evaluation is expected in 2022.